-Basically doing wet wraps is a bit like making a multi-layered cake with a layer of creams, wet bandages and then dry bandages.
+Basically doing wet wraps is a bit like making a multi-layered cake with a layer of cream or ointment, a wet bandage and then a dry bandage.
 Apply a thick covering of emollient to the affected area and wrap this skin in the wet bandages.
 The moist bandages will have a cooling anti-itch effect on the skin by gradually evaporating the water from the bandages.
 The wet wrapping locks the moisturiser in the skin much more effectively and has a longer lasting effect.
-Wet wraps protect the inflamed burning skin from scratching.
+Wet wraps protect the inflamed itchy skin from the damaging effects of scratching.

 Once the wet bandages are on, put on the dry bandages.
 The completely dry bandages should be slightly bigger than the wet bandages so that you can pull them up more easily, if you are using socks or other tubular shaped fabric for the layers.
 Otherwise just wrap the dry fabric firmly but not too tight on the wet wrap layer.
-Dry bandages serve as a further seal for the moisturiser and moist bandage, and also protect the clothes and linen.
-The combination of wet and dry wraps will ensure a better sleep, if using at night.
+Dry bandages serve as a further seal for the moisturiser and moist bandage, and also protect email - enquiry@nottinghameczema.org.uk

+Written by Professor Hywel Williams, Dr Jane Ravenscroft, Nurse Consultant Sandra Lawton, Dr Jothsana Srinivasan, Dr Ting Seng Tang and parents on behalf of the Nottingham Support Group for Carers of Children with Eczema the clothes and linen.
+The combination of wet and dry wraps will usually ensure a better sleep when used at night.
 Make sure your child cannot remove the bandages, thus risking suffocation or other emergencies.

-Written by Professor Hywel Williams, Dr Ruth Murphy, Dr Jane Ravenscroft, Nurse Consultant Sandra Lawton and parents on behalf of the Nottingham Support Group for Carers of Children with Eczema email - enquiry@nottinghameczema.org.uk